midtown-ai/glossary/glossary/g.md

 # GitHub Company

  Offers code repositories.
-An acquisition of [Microsoft][Microsoft Company]
+An acquisition of [Microsoft]

  See also [G], [GitHub Copilot]

 # GitHub Copilot

- The [OpenAI Codex][Codex Model] integrated to [GitHub][GitHub Company] to suggest code and entire functions in real-time, right from your editor.
+ The [OpenAI Codex][Codex Model] integrated to [GitHub] to suggest code and entire functions in real-time, right from your editor.

  Morea at:
   * [https://github.com/features/copilot](https://github.com/features/copilot)